 Military Exemption for the Field Skills Evaluation Course

 Active-duty or honorably discharged members of the U.S. military who are stationed in Washington State or who are Washington residents, who pass the Washington On-line Hunter Education examination, are exempt from the follow-up on-line field skills evaluation session of the Online Hunter Education Course.
-You must send your Washington State Exam Certificate, documentation showing you are an active member of the United States Military, and Military Exemption Form to WDFW – Hunter Education Program at 600 Capitol Way North, Olympia, WA 98501-1091.
+You must send your Washington State Exam Certificate and Military Exemption Form to WDFW – Hunter Education Program at 600 Capitol Way North, Olympia, WA 98501-1091.

 What To Expect at the Field Skills Evaluation Course

 This is 4–6 hours, depending on the amount of students attending and will include:

 - outdoor shooting

 - blood trailing